Rice baseball shook off their bullpen struggles, topping Louisiana Tech 4-3 in a Conference USA Tournament elimination game.

 After watching countless relievers fail to shut the door, Wood delivered.
 The freshman reliever worked two and a third perfect innings, allowing no hits, striking out one and clinching the Owls first win in a week’s time.

 Apparently lightning does strike twice, but its encores are limited to four dismissive blasts.
 For the first time in a week, Rice took the lead and held on.
 Now they’ll look to do it again on Friday.

 Up Next | Winner of Marshall vs Southern Miss, 3:00 PM, Friday

 Rice will meet their demons face to face on Friday where they’ll face the winner of the Marshall and Southern Miss game scheduled to take place later Thursday afternoon.
-Rice is 0-3 against Marshall this season and 2-2 against Southern Miss.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Rice is 0-3 against Marshall this season and 2-2 against Southern Miss.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: Grad long snapper Chris Sayan commits to Owls

 - College Football: Timetable and calendar for fall competition

 - Rice Baseball: 2020 Summer Ball July 12 Update

 - The Roost Podcast | UTSA Football and CFB news with Jared Kalmus